-Cornmeal biscuits give you a whole new flavor profile!
-A great savory or sweet side dish you can make drop style or cut into circles.
+Cornmeal biscuits are a great savory or sweet side dish you can make drop style or cut into circles.
 If you loved our Bisquick Biscuits but want to make homemade from scratch this time with a bit more texture, these are delicious.

 Biscuits with Cornmeal